 A recent firmware update has introduced a treadmill mode, additional voice commands, off-training notifications, step count and heart rate zone insights, and more.
 Updates planned for the next two months include personalized training plans sent to you by email, social training, more step-to-beat songs and splits data.
 Later in 2018 LifeBEAM is planning on adding guided mindfulness sessions and all-day wellness guidance.

-The customer satisfaction with these buds is very high as demonstrated by the 4.5 out of 5 stars rating on Amazon US.
+The customer satisfaction with these buds is very high.
 There is clearly a lot to like.
 Yoffe says this is mainly due to the quality of hardware (sound, battery life and tracker and aesthetics).
 He adds that once users hear Vi for the first time, they truly feel she’s not another generic audio coach or app and are ignited by this new type of experience.

 We truly feel we have a bigger mission than just creating some cool tech.
 If Vi keeps evolving at her current pace, we see her as a major catalyst to democratise personal health and fitness, at a much lower pricing point than the human and technology services currently available.